-- e) Supervise and regularly evaluate the functioning of the regulatory compliance system of the Group companies, bring before the Board the considered improvement proposals and supervise the annual regulatory compliance report. - 5.
-In relation to the Company's shareholders: - Know and, where relevant, provide responses to any initiatives, suggestions or complaints made by shareholders in relation to the scope of the functions of this Committee. - b) Report to the Shareholders' General Meeting on questions posed in respect of matters within the competence of the Committee and, in particular, on the results of the external audit, explaining how it has contributed to the integrity of the financial information and the role played by the Committee in this process. - c) Submit to the Board of Directors, through the Appointments and Remuneration Committee acting within its competences, the proposed resolutions and reports within its powers to be submitted to the Shareholders' General Meeting. - d) In the exceptional event that the audit report on the annual accounts submitted to the Shareholders' General Meeting contains limitations or qualifications, give the shareholders and the auditors a clear explanation of the content and scope of those limitations or qualifications.
+- 5. In relation to the Company's shareholders: - a) Know and, where relevant, provide responses to any initiatives, suggestions or complaints made by shareholders in relation to the scope of the functions of this Committee. - b) Report to the General Shareholders' Meeting on questions posed in respect of matters within the competence of the Committee and, in particular, on the results of the external audit, explaining how it has contributed to the integrity of the financial information and the role played by the Committee in this process. - c) Submit to the Board of Directors, through the Appointments and Remuneration Committee acting within its competences, the proposed resolutions and reports within its powers to be submitted to the General Shareholders' Meeting. - d) In the exceptional event that the audit report on the annual accounts submitted to the General Shareholders' Meeting contains limitations or qualifications, give the shareholders and the auditors a clear explanation of the content and scope of those limitations or qualifications.